aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

 - The current packing format is `rsync`-friendly (that is one of the original requirements).
   `rsync` has a clever rolling algorithm that can divides each file in blocks and detects if the same block is already in the destination file, even at a different position.
-  Therefore, if content is appended to a pac file, or even if a pack is "repacked" (e.g. reordering objects inside it, or removing deleted objects) this does not prevent efficient rsync transfer (this has been tested in the implementation).
+  Therefore, if content is appended to a pack file, or even if a pack is "repacked" (e.g. reordering objects inside it, or removing deleted objects) this does not prevent efficient rsync transfer (this has been tested in the implementation).